-(1) 1In the degree program in Public Policy and Social Change culminating in an examination for a Master of Arts degree (M. A.) program (hereinafter: Master's program) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
-2One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook.

-(2) 1The Master's program has a modular structure.
-2The type, contents and workload of the required modules and the credit points allocated to them are set out in the Special Provisions of these exam regulations and/or in the module handbook.

-(3) The Master's program is tied to a University system of assessment.

-(4) 1The program encompasses 120 ECTS credit points, of which 24 are given for the Master's thesis module and 96 for the other subject-relevant coursework.
+- (1) 1 University of Tübingen exam regulations for the degree program in Peace Research and International Relations culminating in an examination for a Master of Arts degree (M. A.) (hereinafter: Master's program) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
+2One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook. - (2) 1The Master's program has a modular structure.
+2The type, contents and workload of the required modules and the credit points allocated to them are set out in the Special Provisions of these exam regulations and/or in the module handbook. - (3) The Master's program is tied to a module-specific system of examinations. - (4) 1The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis module and 90 for the other subject-relevant coursework.
 2In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required; this will be set out in the exam regulations or in the module handbook.
-3For the Master's degree, 300 ECTS credit points are required - including the student's preceding studies up to his/her first professional degree.

-(5) 1The regular duration of study for this program up to the obtaining of the academic degree is 4 semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+3For the Master's degree, 300 ECTS credit points are required including the student's preceding studies up to his/her first professional degree. - (5) 1The prescribed minimum duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required work, e.g. excursions and internships.
 2All coursework and assessment, including exams, set out in these exam regulations may be carried out ahead of the appointed time, if the student meets the necessary prerequisites and there is sufficient capacity.
-3In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years.

-(6) The Special Provisions may require students to carry out practical work serving the aims of the course.
+3In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, the overall regular duration of study is set at a maximum of five years. - (6) The Special Provisions may require students to carry out practical work serving the aims of the course.
 2A period of study abroad may be provided for in the Special Provisions of these exam regulations.